amrojjeh/Moonsighting/README.md

 Steps three and four were done using automation.

-Sightings after March 3rd, 2022 will be entered manually.
+Sightings after March 3rd, 2022 should be entered manually.